Are you on track with your financial goals for the new year?

 Curious about the difference between a TFSA and an RRSP?
 You can read more about it here.

 Schedule a financial check-up

 This is the year you said you would get your finances in order.
 A financial check-up is long overdue.
 Ask yourself, what are my goals?
 How am I saving for them?
 Did I max out my TFSA and/or RRSP contributions this year?

 These questions can seem overwhelming, but they shouldn’t be.
 When you don’t understand your finances, you may not feel in charge.
 If having a financial plan was part of your to-do list for this year, why not talk to someone who can help make these questions seem less ominous?
-Here’s how to choose a financial security advisor Opens a new website in a new windowwho will help you with your financial goals and get answers to questions you’ve always needed the answers to.
+Here’s how to choose a financial security advisor who will help you with your financial goals and get answers to questions you’ve always needed the answers to.

 This year, do something nice for your finances.
 Consider these ideas when you revisit your financial goals for the new year.